It’s a brand new year, but there’s still time left to reflect on 2021.

 My net worth updates aren’t very exciting as I don’t share the exact numbers.
 That’s why it’s just a footnote here.

 I truly believe that net worth is one of the most important numbers in personal finance so it is worth sharing in some way.
-Showing relative growth can be useful, I think.
+Showing relative growth can be useful.

-I feel it’s important to acknowledge that everyone is in a different place in their financial journey.
-I’ve been blogging about personal finance for 14 years.
-FIRE wasn’t a “thing” back then, but it’s in the news all the time now.
+It’s important to recognize that everyone is in a different place in their financial journey.
+I’ve been blogging about personal finance for 15 years.
+FIRE wasn’t a “thing” back in 2006.
 We naturally are further along in that journey than some younger readers who may be just starting out.
 Some of those readers are saddled with huge student loans that we didn’t have to deal with.
-If you are one of these readers, I hope you won’t be discouraged by some of the numbers above if you are just starting out.
-I didn’t start many of these graphs until year 11 of blogging (year 13 of early retirement planning).
+If you are one of these readers, I hope you won’t be discouraged by some of the numbers above.
+I didn’t start many of these graphs until year 10 of blogging and early retirement planning.
 Please try to use it as motivation for what may be possible (depending on your circumstances and market luck) over 15+ years.

 There’s a big wild card in calculating our net worth.
-Now that my wife’s pension is vested, it’s reasonable to ask whether to include a pension in your net worth.
+Now that my wife’s military pension is vested, it’s reasonable to ask whether we should include it in our net worth.
 I decided that it does make sense to include it.
-She could have earned more direct monetary compensation if she didn’t work for the government.
+She could have earned more in immediate salary if she didn’t work for the government.
 That would have boosted all the numbers across the board.
 Calculating pension value is not easy, but here’s the best way to know what a pension is worth.
-In the end, it seems my wife’s pension may be worth $2.3 million.
 However, like most of the money mentioned in this article, this isn’t money we can spend right now.